Urpagin/slpcli/README.md

 POSITIONALS:
   addr TEXT REQUIRED          Server address with optional ":port". port UINT                   Port of the Minecraft server (default 25565).

 OPTIONS:
   -h,     --help              Print this help message and exit -s,     --silent            Only prints the JSON or an empty string if error.
   -a,     --address TEXT REQUIRED
                               Server address with optional ":port".
   -p,     --port UINT         Port of the Minecraft server (default 25565).
   -t,     --timeout INT       The timeout in seconds at which the query is dropped
           --protocol-version INT
                               The protocol version that the client plans on using to connect to the server.
-Don't change if you don't know what it means.
+Do not change if you do not know what it means.
 ```

 ## 🛠️ Examples